iszege/isbep-experiment-interface/README.md

 # ISBEP: Experiment Interface
-An interface used to evaluate the usability of different interaction methods in an experiment on human-computer interaction.
-This tool was created by Ilja Szegedi as part of Vanderlande's ISBEP challenge at the Eindhoven University of Technology.
-Created for Windows machines using C# / WPF
+Interface used to evaluate the usability of different interaction methods (buttons, voice, and gestures) in an experiment on human-computer interaction.
+This tool was created as part of Vanderlande's ISBEP challenge at the Eindhoven University of Technology.
+Created for Windows machines using C# / WPF.